 However, constantly being in movement doesn't necessarily mean being healthy either.
 We need to rest because constant movement makes us tired.
 Always striving for something better can mean we don't appreciate what we have.
 We might look at our work or relationships and see them as being inadequate, when really they are well suited to us.

 Often the problem with being complacent is that we don't see the actuality of a circumstance.
 It makes us believe that finding happiness is not only an impossibility, but if we were to find it, it would be disappointing.
 If being complacent means being both content and being happy about being content, is it really such a bad way to be?

 You should want to stop being complacent for one of two reasons.
-Firstly, if your complacency leads to the perpetuation of inequality and is to the detriment of others, you should stop it.
-If your complacency means you are personally unsatisfied and results in personal problems, you need to change it.
+Firstly, if your complacency leads to the perpetuation of inequality and is to the detriment of others, you should stop.
+If your complacency means you are personally unsatisfied and results in personal problems, you need to change.

 However, before you go about making big changes in your life, it's important to take stock and ensure you appreciate what you have.
 If you don't, you might make a change for the worse.

 Complacency in our jobs can creep up on us.
 In the USA, workers spend an average of 54.5% of their weekdays at work or doing “work related activities”.
 If we take into consideration an average sleeping pattern of 8 hours per night, it means we devote so much time to work during our waking lives, complacency becomes problematic.